Kristin Bitter

 Kristin Bitter (born February 3, 2001) is an American rugby union player.
 She represented the in the 2025 Women's Rugby World Cup.
 She played for the Denver Onyx in the Women's Elite Rugby competition before joining Leicester Tigers in the Premiership Women's Rugby.

 Early career

-Bitter started playing rugby aged 16 and went on to play collegiate rugby for Dartmouth College.
+A San Diego native, Bitter started playing rugby aged 16 and went on to play collegiate rugby for Dartmouth College.

 Rugby career

 Bitter made her international debut for the against in March 2023.
 She later made an appearance for the Eagles against in the 2023 WXV 2 tournament in Cape Town.

 In 2025, she joined the Denver Onyx for the inaugural season of the Women's Elite Rugby competition.
 In May, she signed with the Leicester Tigers in the Premiership Women's Rugby competition.

 Bitter was named in the Eagles squad for the 2025 Women's Rugby World Cup in England.